galaxyproject/galaxy-hub/content/events/2023-02-20-Freiburg-Workshop/index.md

 subsites: [all]
 ---

 We are offering a Galaxy workshop on HTS Data analysis.
-This is a students workshop at the University of Freiburg where we have a few places left.
+This is a students workshop at the University of Freiburg where we have a few places left for other Galaxy users, e.g. PhD students and PostDocs.
 If you are interested or need more information, please contact Anika Erxleben (erxleben@informatik.uni-freiburg.de).

 * **Date:** 20-24th February 2023
 * **Time:** 9-17:00